Luftwaffe General’s Insignia &

 bullion with celleon highlights and edging around

-obviously from a different manufacturer than the bullion examples shown
+from a different manufacturer than the bullion examples shown above, notice

 |

-the pips on his shoulderboards, with all three pips
+his shoulderboards, with all three pips centered in

 must be positioned down towards the shoulder seam, yet photographic evidence